CFC2k22Organisation/SwachBin-Main/README.md

 1. Design thinking based approach and
 2. Technology Level Readiness (a development methodology popularised by NASA).
 ##### Design Thinking in Play
-At first, we did a value proposition analysi and identified two types of users:
+At first, we did a value proposition analysis and identified two types of users:
 1. Citizen User - a person who uses a trash bin at source (like household / shop / school etc)
 2. Community worker - a person who picks the trash and transports it to the waste disposal center

 We interviewed both types of users and understood their "pains".
 **Major Pains**:
 - Citizen user: Finds it difficult to understand the types of waste hence many times they gets frustrated and put the trash in a bin that is not meant for a particular type of trash
---Result: They often get penalised monetarily for not segrating the trash properly
+    ---Result: They often get penalised monetarily for not segrating the trash properly
 - Community worker: Gets overwhelemed by the trash getting mixed
---Result: Risk their health due to toxins getting created by mixed waste, mixed waste ends up in enviroment (like landfills, waterbodies etc) causing serious and irrevesible pollution.
+-  --Result: Risk their health due to toxins getting created by mixed waste, mixed waste ends up in environment (like landfills, waterbodies etc) causing serious and irrevesible pollution.

 We went back to the drawing board; did research on what "gains" we can provide thru our solution and came up with the following vision: **SwachBIN** - an end to end open-source platform which when installed will provide the following "gains":